sophialaurans/stockly-cs50-final-project/README.md

    - If you prefer using an emulator, make sure you have an Android or iOS emulator installed.
    - Start the emulator before running the frontend (`npm start`), and the application should automatically open.

-In the future, I plan to provide an option to generate an APK for Stockly, allowing users to easily install and run the app on Android devices.
+In the future, I plan to provide the APK for Stockly, allowing users to easily install and run the app.
 Stay tuned for updates!

 ## Usage

 Once the application is running, you can navigate through the different screens using the app interface.
-Create and manage your inventory, track clients and orders, and view insights on your dashboard.
+Create and manage your inventory, track orders, and view insights on your dashboard.

 ## Attribution